tyasar53/stable_diffusion/README.md

-# Fashion Design and AI: Generative Fashion Model based on Stable Diffusion
+# Computational Creativity: Generative Fashion Design with AI-Driven System — Prototype

-This is the documentation for the prototype.
+This is the documentation for the prototype of the Team Project 2022/2023 with the chair of Prof. Dr. A. Heinzel at the University of Mannheim.
 To know how to use this model, please refer to the [Usage Guide](./docs/usage-guide.md)

 ## Installation